nashville-software-school/Vue-Workshop/chapters/Session_9.md

 When we've been deploying our projects, we've run the `npm run build` command as our first step.
 What is it doing?

 When we create projects with the Vue CLI, it provides us with [webpack](https://survivejs.com/webpack/what-is-webpack/) tooling which will take all the code in our application, look at the entry point (in our case this is `main.js`), recursively examine all the import statements, and bundle all our code up into a single JS file and make that file as small as possible by doing things like removing all whitespace and renaming our variables to single letters.
-In then outputs this code in the `dist/` directory.
+It then outputs this code in the `dist/` directory.
 This has pros and cons.

 On the positive side, users only have to download a single JS file instead of a bunch of individual files when they come to our site.
 This means less network requests on their part and the app gets delivered to them faster.